ValdryanIvandito/FinalProject_ValdryanIvandito/READ_ME.txt

 1. ABOUT THE APPLICATION
-   This application is used to calculate financial ratios, intrinsic value, and conclusions regarding stock investment recommendations
+   This application is used to calculate financial ratios, intrinsic value, and conclusions regarding stock investment recommendations Note : This application designed to calculation financial ratio and intrinsic value
+          for Indonesian Stock Market (IDX) only

 2. HOW TO LOGIN
    You can login using the accounts below :